Finite-size effects in the dependency networks of free and open-source software: Modelling evolution and saturation

 While the temporal evolution obeys linearity on early time scales, in the opposite limit of $t \longrightarrow \infty$, the evolution shifts asymptotically to a power-law trend going as

-Naturally, convergence towards a steady state, as it has been given by the condition on the left hand side of the foregoing relation, will be possible only when $\alpha < 0$, a requirement that is eminently satisfied by Zipf's law ($\alpha = -2$).
-It is certainly intriguing that the model should indicate that the power-law convergence towards a steady state solution should follow an exponent given in particular by Zipf's law, although in a general sense, open-source software has been known to have its dynamic processes driven by power laws~\cite{chaldu, chalval}, which is a clear sign that long memory prevails in this kind of a system.
+Naturally, convergence towards a steady state, as it has been given by the condition in the left hand side of the foregoing relation, will be possible only when $\alpha < 0$, a requirement that is satisfied by Zipf's law ($\alpha = -2$).
+Free and open-source software has been known to have its dynamic processes driven by power laws~\cite{chaldu,chalval}, which is a clear sign that long memory prevails in this kind of a system.